SofthouseVxo/Education/Lectures/General/SolvingPuzzles.md

 <br/>
 <br/>

 ### However.
-It’s always your choice how you will respond and act upon it.
+It's always your choice how you will respond and act upon it.

 * If it feels impossible, because it will at some point.
 * Will you: